 If you have a debt that you don't pay, your energy or water company might list a default on your credit file.
 It can also sell your debt to a debt collector.

 Credit default listings

-Once a debt is 60 days overdue, the company can report it to a credit reporting body like Veda, Dun & Bradstreet or Experian.
+Once a debt is 60 days overdue, the company can report it to a credit reporting body like Equifax, Dun & Bradstreet or Experian.
 The credit reporting body puts information about the default on your credit file.
 If you apply for credit later on, your application might be rejected.

 There are steps your company must follow when it reports a default, like warning you in writing beforehand.

 Energy and water companies sometimes sell debts to a debt collector.
 Often, this happens after a customer has moved out of a property and their account has been closed.

 Debt collectors are allowed to collect debt, but they have to obey the law.
 They can only contact you at certain times, and they must not:

 - take unfair advantage of any vulnerability (such as a disability).

 What to do about a default listing or debt collection activity